"

 Key Equations

-3. Show by suitable net ionic equations that each of the following species can act as a Brønsted-Lowry acid:
+3. Show by suitable net ionic equations that each of the following species can act as a Brønsted-Lowry acid in aqueous solution:

 (b) HCl

-4. Show by suitable net ionic equations that each of the following species can act as a Brønsted-Lowry acid:
+4. Show by suitable net ionic equations that each of the following species can act as a Brønsted-Lowry acid in aqueous solution:

 (a) HNO3